rtous/deepquake/README.md

 ## TODO

+* metadata 5/2 21:50 does not have stream.
+Stream 14/02 does not have metadata
 * Check the real duration of funvisis events
 * Extract Funvisis data for ALL stations
 * DUBTE: Coincideix el temps d'inici de l'event amb l'inici de l'stream?